O365/python-o365/README.md

 ## Excel
-You can interact with new excel files (.xlsx) stored in OneDrive or a SharePoint Document Library.
+You can interact with new Excel files (.xlsx) stored in OneDrive or a SharePoint Document Library.
 You can retrieve workbooks, worksheets, tables, and even cell data.
 You can also write to any excel online.

-To work with excel files, first you have to retrieve a `File` instance using the OneDrive or SharePoint functionallity.
+To work with Excel files, first you have to retrieve a `File` instance using the OneDrive or SharePoint functionallity.

 The scopes needed to work with the `WorkBook` and Excel related classes are the same used by OneDrive.